CTCycle/TKBEN-tokenizers-benchmarker/README.md

 **1) Run tokenizers benchmarks:** runs the benchmarks on all selected tokenizers and save the results in *resources/benchmarks*.

-**1) Tokenizers analysis:** launch a jupyter notebook to visualize benchmarks results for all given tokenizers (required generating the benchmarks results first).
+**1) Tokenizers analysis:** visualize benchmarks results for all given tokenizers (required generating the benchmarks results first).

 **2) TokenExplorer setup:** allows running some options command such as *install project in editable mode* to run the developer model project installation, and *remove logs* to remove all logs saved in *resources/logs*.